Wessel Nijman

-Wessel Nijman (born 26 June 2000) is a Dutch professional darts player who competes in Professional Darts Corporation (PDC) events.
-He has won 3 PDC ranking titles in Players Championship events.
+Wessel Nijman (born 26 June 2000) is a Dutch professional darts player who competes in Professional Darts Corporation (PDC) events, where he is ranked world number twelve.
+He has won 11 PDC ranking titles, including two titles on the European Tour.

 Following a match-fixing scandal in 2020 that saw him banned from the sport for two and a half years, Nijman returned to competitive darts in 2023.
-He finished third on the 2023 PDC Development Tour ranking, which led to him making his PDC World Championship debut at the 2024 edition, as well as earning a PDC Tour Card.
-Nijman has made two European Tour semi-finals in 2025.
+He finished third in the 2023 PDC Development Tour rankings, which led to him making his PDC World Championship debut at the 2024 edition, as well as earning a PDC Tour Card.
+Nijman found success in the PDC's youth system, winning twelve PDC Development Tours in total, topping the 2024 Development Tour rankings, and reaching the semi-finals at the 2023 PDC World Youth Championship.

-In his youth career, Nijman found success in the PDC's youth system, winning twelve PDC Development Tours, topping the 2024 Development Tour rankings, and reaching the semi-finals at the 2023 PDC World Youth Championship.
+Since gaining his Tour Card, Nijman has won nine Players Championships and two European Tour events, including six Players Championship titles during the 2026 season.